How To Manage Working From Home With Kids

-It’s certainly a big transition to make and many of us may not feel equipped.
-While there is no perfect or easy solution for all, we’ve outlined suggestions for balancing caring for your family during such a stressful and confusing time, and for trying to maintain your work schedule.
+While there is no perfect or easy solution for all, we’ve outlined suggestions for balancing caring for your family while trying to maintain your work schedule.
 If you haven’t already, visit our complete Work From Home Guide.

 Balancing work and kids at home